PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

 ## ROS in Docker

-In lab.
-321 ROS 2 Humble is **installed natively** and should be ready to use.
+On the computers in laboratory room 321, ROS 2 Humble is **installed natively**.
+Use it during the classes - **skip** the "ROS in Docker" section (you can do it on your PC).

-You can install Ubuntu 22.04 and ROS Humble natively on your computer, but it requires a lot of attention to not mess up things on your device.
-The recommended solution for beginners is to use a Docker container for ROS development.
+You can install Ubuntu 22.04 and ROS Humble natively on your computer.
+It provides the best performance but also requires a lot of attention during installation to not mess up things on your device.
+The other solution is to use a Docker container for ROS development.

 > **Here** you can find the repository with a ready-to-use `ros2_ws` template that utilizes the VSCode DevContainer.
 Instruction is given in the README.md file in the repository.
 >
 > Click on the link depending on your host OS version: [Ubuntu](https://github.com/BartlomiejKulecki/ros2_ws_template/tree/Ubuntu) or [Windows](https://github.com/BartlomiejKulecki/ros2_ws_template/tree/Windows).
-> If you use this template, you can skip the steps below.
+> If you use this template, you can **skip** the steps below.
+>
+> **Note**: USB cameras are not supported by Docker on **Windows**.

 Below you can find some basic manual steps to create your own container with ROS.